 5. Trainer battles

-Last but not least, trainer battles are one of the best ways to get special items in Pokémon Go.
+Trainer battles are one of the best ways to get special items in Pokémon Go.
 Recently introduced, you can now battle against your friends and NPC team leaders.
 You can receive rewards from these battles up to three times per day for real players and one time per day for NPCs.
 On Community Day, you can usually earn a good amount of Sinnoh Stones through battling with other trainers., so be sure to check the events page to see when the next one takes place.

 6. Research Breakthroughs